sublimelsp/LSP-pylsp/README.md

 ## Installation Location

-The server is installed in the `$DATA/Cache/LSP-pyls` directory, where `$DATA` is the base data path of Sublime Text.
+The server is installed in the `$DATA/Package Storage/LSP-pyls` directory, where `$DATA` is the base data path of Sublime Text.
 For instance, `$DATA` is `~/.config/sublime-text` on a Linux system.
-If you want to force a re-installation of the server, you can delete the entire `$DATA/Cache/LSP-pyls` directory.
+If you want to force a re-installation of the server, you can delete the entire `$DATA/Package Storage/LSP-pyls` directory or just reinstall the package.
 The installation is done through a virtual environment, using pip.
 Therefore, you must have at least the `python` executable installed and it must be present in your `$PATH`.

 Like any helper package, installation starts when you open a view that is suitable for this language server.
 In this